-The current rule at 25 CFR part 1000 that became effective on January 16, 2001 ("current rule"), includes provisions addressing compacts at §§ 1000.161 through 1000.165.
-The Committee proposes to amend and move those sections to the new subpart E (Compacts) and to include additional sections.
-This new subpart is proposed to be inserted before the respective subparts for funding agreements because compacts are applicable to funding agreements both for BIA programs and for non-BIA programs.
+The prior rule at 25 CFR part 1000 that became effective on January 16, 2001 ("2001 prior rule"), included provisions addressing compacts at §§ 1000.161 through 1000.165.
+The Committee amends and moves those sections to the new subpart E

+(Compacts) and includes additional sections.
+This new subpart is inserted before the respective subparts for funding agreements because compacts are applicable to funding agreements both for BIA programs and for non-BIA self-governance.